flopezag/qa-fiware-tutorials/README.md

   It means, the download of the configuration files of the tutorial and the execution of the docker-compose.
 - `*.feature`, the description file of the BDD to be developed using the Gherkin language.
-There will be one file for each of the corresponding Step by Step tutorials, both NGSIv2 and NGSI-LD.
+There will be one file for each of the corresponding Step-by-Step tutorials, both NGSIv2 and NGSI-LD.
-- `data`, this folder will contains all the data required to the execution of the corresponding requests and the associate responses obtained from it.
-To facilitate the comprehensive of all the data, it is classified in subfolders for each of the Step by Step tutorials.
+- `data`, this folder will contain all the data required to the execution of the corresponding requests and the associate responses obtained from it.
+To facilitate the comprehensive of all the data, it is classified in subfolders for each of the Step-by-Step tutorials.
 - `steps`, this folder contains the implementation of the steps.
-Keep in mind that it is possible that some of the steps are defined in previous steps implementation files.
+Keep in mind that it is possible that some steps are defined in previous steps implementation files.

-Therefore, if you want to increase the tutorial with a new feature (new analysis of a Step by Step tutorial), you only need to specify the corresponding *.feature, *_steps.py, and the corresponding json data for the different requests and responses.
+Therefore, if you want to increase the tutorial with a new feature (new analysis of a Step-by-Step tutorial), you only need to specify the corresponding *.feature, *_steps.py, and the corresponding json data for the different requests and responses.
 Just create a new branch from develop with the name of the new tutorial, e.g.